 A study published in March of 2013, showed more serious side effects: Acute kidney injury.
 You can read a summary of that study by clicking this link to the Journal of Oncology Practice.

-If you want to read about other potential side effects and a list of conditions that would preclude using this drug go to: this page on the Osteopenia3 site and scroll down to Aclasta, Reclast Side Effects
+If you want to read about other potential side effects and a list of conditions that would preclude using this drug go to: scroll down this page to Aclasta, Reclast Side Effects

-Other medications for low bone density can be at Osteopenia and Osteoporosis medications
+Other medications for low bone density can be found at: Osteopenia and Osteoporosis medications

 If you are interested in learning about the natural treatments for building stronger bones, go to Natural Osteopenia, Osteoporosis Treatments